Fix Overwatch 2 Not Launching - Repair and Cache Clear

 1. 01

-Open the Battle.net launcher, click the gear icon next to the Play button, and select Scan and Repair to let the launcher find and replace any broken game files.
+Open the Battle.net launcher, click the gear icon next to the Play button for Overwatch, select Scan and Repair, and click Begin Scan to fix any corrupted game files.

 2. 02

-Completely exit Battle.net by right-clicking the icon in your system tray and selecting Exit, as the launcher must be fully closed to clear the cache.
+Completely exit Battle.net by right-clicking the icon in your system tray and selecting Exit.

 3. 03

-Press Windows Key + R on your keyboard, paste %programdata%/Blizzard Entertainment/Battle.net/Cache into the box, and press Enter to open the folder.
+Press Windows Key + R on your keyboard, type %ProgramData%/Blizzard Entertainment/Battle.net/Cache, and hit Enter.

 4. 04